vasilakisfil/Introspected-REST/README.md

 ### 8.2.
 Deriving the need for a new model
 #### 8.2.1.
 REST is complex
-As we descrined earlier, mixing data with hypermedia leads to increased complexity, for both the server and the client developer.
+As we described earlier, mixing data with hypermedia leads to increased complexity, for both the server and the client.
 Just compare the size of our [resource's data](#711-user-resource) and the size of our resource when represented by [Siren](#741-user-resource), a hypermedia-ed API that doesn't even being REST-compatible by missing numerous information as described in its [reflections](#743-reflections).